-Few consumers use the dispute resolution format favored by banks
+Few consumers use the dispute resolution format favored by banks, says a new report by the federal consumer watchdog

 A new study by the U.S. Consumer Financial Protection Bureau supports the charge that financial companies use arbitration clauses to muzzle customers who think they were ripped off.